i18next/next-i18next/README.md

 ## Notes

-For Docker deployment, note that if you use the `Dockerfile` from [Next.js docs](https://nextjs.org/docs/deployment#docker-image) do not forget to copy `next.config.js` and `next-i18next.config.js` into the Docker image.
+For Docker deployment, note that if you use the `Dockerfile` from [Next.js docs](https://nextjs.org/docs/deployment#docker-image) do not forget to copy `next.config.js` and `next-i18next.config.js` or `next-i18next.config.json` into the Docker image.

 ```
 COPY --from=builder /app/next.config.js ./next.config.js